dcorb/jquery.eu-cookie-consent/README.md

 # EU Cookie Consent #
 Use this tiny jQuery plugin to display a bottom bar to inform your visitors about your cookie policy.

+Developed by [Electric Word PLC](http://www.electricwordplc.com).
+You can see it in action in the [blog](http://www.electricwordplc.com).

 ## Features ##
 Tiny
 - JS 2KB minified